Non-principal T-duality, generalized complex geometry and blow-ups: Divisors and Lie algebroids; generalized complex structures and their lifts

 Let $I_{\abs{D}}$ be a general elliptic divisor with $D[1]$ co-orientable.
 The inclusion $\iota_{M\backslash D(2)} : M\backslash D(2) \rightarrow M$, pulls the elliptic divisor $I_{\abs{D}}$ back to a smooth elliptic divisor with vanishing locus $D[1]$.
 Hence we may define residue maps by composition:

+where $S^1ND[1]$ is the sphere bundle of the normal bundle of $D[1]$.
 There exists several higher order residue maps, however defining these very quickly becomes a combinatorial task.
 As we are mainly interested in two-forms, we will define: \begin{definition} Let $I_{\abs{D}}$ be an elliptic divisor, $\omega \in \Omega^2(\elli)$ and let $p \in D[2]$.
 Using the coordinates from Remark \ref{rem:locform} we define

 \end{definition} Note that these residues are only well-defined up to sign.
 Similarly, one may define residue maps for the real log tangent bundle.
 If $I_Z$ is a smooth real log divisor, we may define